 As you entered the canteen area, you may have noticed a small table in a place of honor.
+In many veteran organizations’ building this is a common tribute on display.
 It is set for one.
 This is the POW / MIA table that is our way of symbolizing the fact that members of our profession of arms are missing from our midst.
 We call them Brothers.

 They are unable to be with us today and so we proudly remember them.
 This table, set for one, is a symbol of the tables in thousands of homes across our Country with chairs that have remained empty for many years.

 The following describes certain aspects of this special table:

 The table is round to show our everlasting concern.